-The company who makes the vaccine compiled a registry of pregnant women who received the vaccine.
-As of closing the registry in 2012, they had pregnancy outcomes on 928 women who received the vaccine.
-There was no increase in birth defects over the general population chance.
-This is reassuring information.
+The company who makes the vaccine had a registry of pregnant women who received the vaccine.
+At the close of the registry in 2013, there were pregnancy outcomes on 966 women who received the vaccine.
+Birth defects were not seen more often than what would be expected in the general population.

 Yes, the American Academy of Pediatrics states that pregnancy in a mother or other household member is not felt to be a reason to avoid giving a child the vaccine.

-The vaccine uses a live but weakened varicella (chicken pox) virus.
 Some people get a rash after they get the vaccine.
 Only when this rash is present is there a chance to infect someone else.
-Children with weakened immune systems (e.g. from cancer therapy) can pass the virus on to others, who can then develop a mild case of chicken pox.
+Children with weakened immune systems (e.g. from cancer therapy) can pass the virus on to others, who can then develop a mild case of chickenpox.

 Can I get the varicella vaccine if I am breastfeeding?

 Yes.
-The chicken pox virus has not been found in breast milk of women receiving the vaccine.
-Be sure to talk to your health care provider about all your choices for breastfeeding.
-Be sure to discuss all of your breast feeding questions with your healthcare provider.
+The chickenpox virus has not been found in breast milk of women receiving the vaccine.
+Be sure to talk to your healthcare provider about all of your breastfeeding questions.

-There are no studies looking at possible risks to a pregnancy when the father has chicken pox.
-Infection of the father is unlikely to increase the risk to a pregnancy.
+There are no studies looking at possible risks to a pregnancy when the father has received the varicella vaccine.
 In general, exposures that fathers have are unlikely to increase risks to a pregnancy.
-For more information, please see the MotherToBaby fact sheet Paternal Exposures and Pregnancy at https://mothertobaby.wpengine.com/fact-sheets/paternal-exposures-pregnancy/pdf/.
+For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/pdf/.